The Commuter Choice is an employee fringe benefit plan authorized by Internal Revenue Code to allow you to save money on your Commuter expenses.

 - Like the Flex Plan, however, the Commuter Choice is a “use it or lose it” benefit because the employee can only be reimbursed for expenses incurred after their participation effective date and then only while they are actively employed with the employer and contributing at least $1 per pay period to that benefit.

+Transit benefits are provided by using the Benefits Card or use of Transit Vouchers that can be requested.
+Reimbursements of Transit expenses are not available.
+Parking benefits can be paid using the Benefits Card or may be reimbursed.
 If the employee does not incur eligible expenses and submit requests within the required period (180 days after they paid the expense), then any remaining balance will be forfeited.
-The Commuter Choice can only reimburse for the expenses of the employee, not the expenses of their spouse or dependents.
+The Commuter Choice benefits are exclusively for the expenses of the commuter expenses of employee, not the commuter expenses of their spouse or dependents.

 Transit pass expenses are a pass, token or similar item which allows the purchaser to use a mass-transit facility.
 The mass-transit can be either publicly or privately operated and includes bus, rail or ferry modes of transportation.